-At the Maxine Platzer Lynn Women’s Center, we stand with students, faculty and staff in expressing support to the members of UVA’s international community who are so essential to the vitality of our University.
+At the Maxine Platzer Lynn Women’s Center, we stand with students, faculty and staff in expressing support to the LGBTQ+ members of UVA’s diverse community who are so essential to the vitality of our University.
 An environment that welcomes and supports people of different backgrounds, beliefs, ages, identities, ethnicities and worldviews best accomplishes the goals of a modern public institution of higher education.

 Did you know there is a life stage called Emerging Adulthood?
 Well, as a UVA student or recent graduate, you’re right in the middle of it!
 It’s an exciting and uncertain time, full of opportunity and change.
 Read on for tips on how to enjoy and master this important phase of life.

 The Five Defining Characteristics of Emerging Adulthood are: